|Archive | Subscribe | Advertise | arttherapy.org|

 Jill McNutt, PhD, ATR-BC, LPC, ATRL, ATCS, Research Committee Chair

 Research awards and grants are offered annually to members of the AATA including two Rawley Silver Research Awards, Seed Grants for Clinical Art Therapy Research, and the Gladys Agell Award for Excellence in Research.
-Current and upcoming applications can be found at 2021 Award Schedule
+Current and upcoming applications can be found at 2021 Award Schedule on MyAATA.

 River Falls Journal